anupambiswas/domain2D/cases/case_0/README.txt

 Guidelines to build the project and run the code:

 $ make
-# It makes the executanle file 'run'
+# It makes the executable file 'run'

 $ ./run
 # Studies polygon with 10 sides.
 If run again, studies a different decagon